RhizomeDB/spec/README.md

 ## 2.1 Types

 PomoDB is designed to be run within WebAssembly, and so its types and their encodings are informed by the format.
-See the [WebAssembly specification][Wasm Types] for more information.
+See the [WebAssembly specification][Wasm Primitive Types] for more information.

 Note, however, that only some types are supported as PomoDB primitives.
 These are: